-All three of the North American weasel species turn white in their northern ranges.
+All North American weasels turn white in northern ranges.
 The white Winter coat helps them camouflage in the snow from both prey and predators.
 Weasels in the southern ranges stay brown all year long.

 The short-tailed and long-tailed weasels keep the black tip on their tail during the Winter.
-It can help distract predators - which will focus on and try to grab the black tip, making it easier for the weasel to get away.
+It can help them distract and escape from predators.
+Hawks and other predators will focus on and try to grab the black tip, making it easier for the weasel to get away.

 Weasels don't hibernate, they will hunt above and under the snow during the Winter.

 Above: Ermine / Short-tailed weasel has a brown coat in the spring, summer, and fall.
 It turns white in the winter (tail tip stays black).